ESG Approach

 Our proprietary Ethical Partners Opportunity and Risk Assessment (EPORA) considers such issues as where a company does business, what products or services they sell, their human rights policies and their environmental impact.
 These are key considerations for us in addition to our strict assessment of a company’s balance sheet, cash flow and our assessment of company management.
 This analysis is conducted in-house via the use of over 600 different and diverse data sources.

-The Ethical Partners Australian Share Fund has also adopted a Net Zero Emissions by 2050 target.
+The Ethical Partners Australian Share Fund ("the Fund") has also adopted a Net Zero Emissions by 2050 target.
 We will transition the Fund via the Ethical Partners Carbon Alignment Process (EPCAP).
 This is our proprietary process whereby we track carbon emissions by company, have a record of a company's emissions reduction targets and gain an understanding from a portfolio perspective of what changes may be needed over time to reduce carbon emissions.

 The EPORA is our assessment process that results in the exclusion of companies unsuitable for investment in the Ethical Partners Australian Share Fund if they are deemed high risk, the identification of companies that are leaders in ESG and indicates what changes can be advocated for at the vast majority of other companies in order to improve ESG practices.